Quantum principal component analysis only achieves an exponential speedup because of its state preparation assumptions: Introduction

-\begin{quote} When QML algorithms are compared to classical ML algorithms in the context of finding speedups, any state preparation assumptions in the QML model should be matched with $\ell^2$-norm sampling assumptions in the classical ML model. \end{quote} In this work, we implement this idea by formalizing a particular notion of $\ell^2$-norm sampling assumption, which we call {\em sample and query access}.
-We can get sample and query access to data under typical state preparation assumptions, so fast classical algorithms in this model are strong barriers to their QML counterparts admitting exponential speedups.
-To support that the resulting model is the right notion to consider, we use it to dequantize two more well-known QML algorithms, quantum principal component analysis \cite{lmr14} and quantum supervised clustering \cite{lmr13}.
-That is, we give classical algorithms that, with classical sample and query access assumptions replacing quantum state preparation assumptions, match the bounds and runtime of the corresponding quantum algorithms up to polynomial slowdown.
-This disproves the claims in these QML papers that their algorithms give exponential speedups.
+In our previous work we suggest an idea for developing classical analogues to QML algorithms beyond this exceptional case \cite{tang18a}: \begin{quote} When QML algorithms are compared to classical ML algorithms in the context of finding speedups, any state preparation assumptions in the QML model should be matched with $\ell^2$-norm sampling assumptions in the classical ML model. \end{quote} In this work, we implement this idea by introducing a new input model, \emph{sample and query access} (SQ access), which is an $\ell^2$-norm sampling assumption.
+We can get SQ access to data under typical state preparation assumptions, so fast classical algorithms in this model are strong barriers to their QML counterparts admitting exponential speedups.
+To support our contention that the resulting model is the right notion to consider, we use it to dequantize two seminal and well-known QML algorithms, quantum principal component analysis \cite{lmr14} and quantum supervised clustering \cite{lmr13}.
+That is, we give classical algorithms that, with classical SQ access assumptions replacing quantum state preparation assumptions, match the bounds and runtime of the corresponding quantum algorithms up to polynomial slowdown.
 Surprisingly, we do so using only the classical toolkit originally applied to the recommendation systems problem, demonstrating the power of this model in analyzing QML algorithms.

+From this work, we conclude that the exponential speedups of the quantum algorithms that we consider arise from strong input assumptions, rather than from the quantumness of the algorithms, since the speedups vanish when classical algorithms are given analogous assumptions.
+In other words, in a wide swathe of settings, on \emph{classical data}, these algorithms do not give exponential speedups.
+QML algorithms can still be useful for quantum data (say, states generated from a quantum system), though a priori it's not clear if they give a speedup in that case, since the analogous ``classical algorithm on quantum data'' isn't well-defined.

+Our dequantized algorithms in the SQ access model provide the first formal evidence supporting the crucial concern about strong input and output assumptions in QML.
+Based on these results, we recommend exercising care when analyzing quantum linear algebra algorithms, since some algorithms with poly-logarithmic runtimes only admit polynomial speedups.
+BQP-complete QML problems, such as sparse matrix inversion \cite{hhl09} and quantum Boltzmann machine training \cite{kw17}, still cannot be dequantized in full unless BQP=BPP.
+However, many QML problems that are not BQP-complete have strong input model assumptions (like QRAM) and low-rank-type assumptions (which makes sense for machine learning, where high-dimensional data often exhibits low-dimensional trends).
+This regime is precisely when the classical approaches we outline here work, so such problems are highly susceptible to dequantization.
+We believe continuing to explore the capabilities and limitations of this model is a fruitful direction for QML research.